Which place is cheaper, Dubrovnik or Copenhagen?

 With nightlife and food around the destination of Dubrovnik, there's plenty to do.
 Travelers enjoy the resorts in the area as well.
 It offers something for everyone.
 Many people spend a weekend here.
 One of the main draws to the area is the food.
 In a weekend, you should have a good grasp of this coastal town.

-You'll find nightlife and food around the beautiful city of Copenhagen.
+You'll find nightlife and food around the progressive city of Copenhagen.
 The length of your ideal trip is an individual decision.
 If you have five days, this city makes for a great vacation.
 Exploring the old town is a popular activity.
 Five days should give you a good understanding of everything this city has to offer.

 Dubrovnik, a popular coastal town, is full of activities for travelers.
 This is a popular place to visit for five days.
 Hiking can easily take up a good amount of your time here, too.
 In five days, you should have a good grasp of this coastal town.
 Your budget might influence how long you stay.